dwp/dataworks-aws-corporate-data-ingestion/docs/message-transformation.md

 ### UCMessage.transform
 This only applies to data.businessAudit messages because they have a different schema when compared to the other collections.
-The information that would usually be at the top-level of normal collections' dbObject is hidden away in the 'context' element of the audit message.
+The information that would usually be at the top-level of normal collections' dbObject is in the 'context' element of the audit message.

 The method takes some information from the top level of the dbObject, and copies it into one of the dictionaries inside the dbObject - the value of `$.message.dbObject.context`.

-It then uses that 'context' object instead of the dbObject going forwards
+It then uses that 'context' object instead of the dbObject going forwards.